chrisjaure/git-lava/readme.md

 `git lava <subcommand> help` - Get usage information for a specific subcommand.

-`git lava diverge [-b] <name> [<base>]` - Create a new branch that knows which branch it diverged from.
+`git lava diverge [-b] [-r] <name> [<base>]` - Create a new branch that knows which branch it diverged from.
 The base branch should be a remote tracking branch and defaults to master.
 Use the optional `-b` flag to use the current branch as the base branch.
+When using the `-r` flag, you can provide a remote branch that will be checked out and diverged from.
+The new branch name will have `-dev` appended to it.

 `git lava converge [-m] [<base>]` - Merge the current branch into the base branch.
 Defaults to the base branch saved by `git lava diverge` or master.
 The optional `-m` flag will force a merge commit.

-`git lava erupt [-dm] [<base>]` - Same as above, but also push the base branch.
+`git lava erupt [-dDm] [<base>]` - Same as above, but also push the base branch.
 The optional `-d` flag will delete the current branch.
+The optional `-D` will delete both the current branch and the merge target.
 The optional `-m` flag will force a merge commit.

 `git lava melt [<base>]` - Perform an interactive rebase against the remote base branch.